-All our patterns are drafted in UK sizes 6-18.
+All our patterns are drafted to roughly UK sizes 6-24 (patterns vary in range).
 Before making up any of our patterns - please read through our tips, measure yourself and compare it to our size chart below - getting a great fit is crucial to a successful make.

 We always include the ‘real garment’ measurements in our pattern (in the instructional E-book), which is a the best way to check how that exact pattern will sit on your body.
 Some pieces are much more fitted than others, so it's worth considering them compared to your own measurements.